 19. Rent a movie (or bring your own) on longer flights—this can make the flight go a lot faster.

-20. Bring an eye mask for those long flights, so you can get some sleep.
+20. Bring an eye mask for long flights so you can get some sleep.

 21. Pull out the items you will need before you store your luggage in the overhead bin.
-Pulling out your bag and digging through it during the flight can be an annoyance.
+Pulling out your bag and digging through it during the flight can be an annoyance to those around you.